Psyyke/A.C.A.S/README.md

 * Supports multiple move suggestions, move arrow markings, chess variants & fonts
 * Impossible to detect (well, you can never be sure, so let's say it's *almost* impossible)

-> **Note** If you're seriously planning on using A.C.A.S to cheat, you will eventually be caught.
+> **Note** Please be advised that the use of A.C.A.S may violate the rules and lead to disqualification or banning from tournaments and online platforms.
+The developers of A.C.A.S and related systems will NOT be held accountable for any consequences resulting from its use.
+We strongly advise to use A.C.A.S only in a controlled environment ethically.

 ## Example Gameplay